 Do baby swings help with reflux?

 Parents and babies can definitely benefit from using a swing.
 Baby swings are devices used to soothe infants.
 A swing is a tool that parents can use to help their infant deal with common problems like colic, gas, or reflux.
 Baby swings may help with reflux by mimicking the mother’s heartbeat or voice.
-But most children would prefer to sleep on their back.
+But most children would prefer to sleep on their backs.

 How can I help my baby with reflux with tummy time?